dbelyaeff/cogear2/README.md

 ## cogear
 #### open source cms

 > **Life is like development, but the last one never ends.**

-## Master branch
+## Dev branch
-Please, pay attention to the fact, that this branch is made only for release version.
-If you wanna look at the current code, switch to dev branch.
+This is a development branch.
+Current version may be unstable, so use it at your own risk.
+Or switch to master branch and download last stable version.

 **Have a nice day!**